Constraints on long-lived di-baryons and di-baryonic dark matter: Non-thermalization of S in the early Universe

 In this appendix we calculate the range of $\gt$ so that $S$ does not chemically thermalize with baryons in the hot hadronic early Universe.
 We consider processes that convert $S$ to two-baryon states, $K^+ S\to p\Lambda$, $\pi^\pm S\to \Sigma^\pm \Lambda$, $\gamma S\to \Lambda\Lambda$ and $\pi\pi S \to \Lambda\Lambda$.
 Note that $\pi S \to \Lambda\Lambda$ is forbidden by isospin conservation.
 The amplitudes of the first two reactions can be found in~\cite{Farrar18}, that of the third in~\cite{McDermott18}, and we scale the rate of $\pi\pi S \to \Lambda\Lambda$ given in~\cite{KolbTurner18} by $\gt^2/40$.
 We then follow the procedure in~\cite{cannoni} to calculate thermal cross sections.

 Figure~\ref{fig:relic} shows the maximum values of $\gt$ for which $n_X \expval{\sigma v}_{XS\to BB}<H$.
 In our calculation, we have assumed that the transition from the quark-gluon plasma phase to the hadronic phase takes place abruptly at a temperature $T$, which we vary from 130 to 170 MeV.
 We also find that the dominant breakup process is $KS\to p\Lambda$, despite $n_K$ being smaller than $n_\pi$ and $n_\gamma$.
 The suppression of $\pi S\to \Sigma\Lambda$ arises from a flavor SU(3) cancellation~\cite{Farrar18}, and $\gamma S\to \Lambda\Lambda$ from the magnetic moment of $\Lambda$~\cite{McDermott18}.
-For $\gt \lesssim 2\times 10^{-6} $, all of these reactions are slower than the Hubble rate and therefore the density of $S$ from the QCD phase transition can be preserved.
+For $\gt \lesssim 2\times 10^{-6} $, all of these reactions are slower than the Hubble rate.